LuisLorenz/madlibs/README.md

 # variation
-the computer chooses a random word of a list which becomes the value for one of the given variables so with this random mode always a new madlibs is created
+the computer chooses a random word of a list which becomes the value for one of the given variables so with this random mode always a new madlibs is created for some variable I have to check that the random word is not repeated
+- therefor create the option to let the user choose between selecting own words for variables or letting the computer choose randomly of my list